How to use xPack Ninja Build

-This page is intended for those who plan to use the xPack Ninja Build binaries in their workflows.
+This page is intended for those who plan to integrate xPack Ninja Build into their workflows.

 Versioning